zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-14.md

 Jeff: Ah, okay!
 Then you should say: Tomorrow is the first day of the rest of my life!
 I’m off to bigger and better things!
 I’m blow ing this pop stand!

 Lucy: No, no, no. That’s not right at all.
-I want t o end with some meaningful parting words, something sincere, something from my  heart.
+I want to end with some meaningful parting words, something sincere, something from my  heart.

 Jeff: Like, “May the force be with you”?